 Naderifar, M., Goli, H. and Ghaljaie, F. (2017).
 Snowball sampling: A purposeful method of sampling in qualitative research.
 Strides in Development of Medical Education, 14(3).

 New Epsilon.
 (2018).
-New Epsilon research indicates 80% of consumers are more likely to make a purchase when brands offer personalized experiences.
+New Epsilon research indicates that 80% of consumers are likelier to purchase when brands offer personalized experiences.
 Available at: https://us.epsilon.com/pressroom/new-epsilon-research-indicates-80-of-consumers-are-more-likely-to-make-a-purchase-when-brands-offer-personalized-experiences.
 [Accessed 23 January 2020].

 O’Donoghue, T. A. (2007).
 Planning your qualitative research project: an introduction to interpretivist research in education.
 Routledge.